SuperConsole/simplest-http-server-for-minimalist/README.md

     console.log('->port: XXXX ');
 });

-"XXXX" re-write to you need.
+XXXX re-write to you need.(default:3000)
 ```

 LET'S DO THE Minimal Developments!!!